What is required of programs that join the Advocacy Learning Center?

 - the same enthusiasm, knowledge, experience and capacity noted above, but also have authority to implement operational changes in your program.

-For coalitions and networks: Staff who coordinate, manage or conduct training for your organization would be ideal and including staff from your coalition member programs is also a great idea.
+For coalitions and networks: Staff who coordinate, manage or conduct training are an ideal fit for the ALC.
+It can also be beneficial to include staff from coalition member programs.

-- the ALC course is not intended to be training for new advocates.
-We are looking for teams who will commit to an 18-month examination and experimentation process.
+- The ALC course is not intended to be training for new advocates.
+We are looking for teams who will commit to a 17-month examination and experimentation process.